Ihave had disturbing fantasies about what may happen to Vassal and me. They are similar to the scenarios the Bigheads described to us a few days ago.

 * * *

-In the past, when he was a young, anti-Establishment hothead, Vassal was more acerbic about those matters than I am now.
+In the past, when he was a young, anti-Establishment hothead, Vassal was even more acerbic about those matters than I am now.
 These days, he does not disagree with me about our nation’s brutal militarism and pompous exceptionalism.
 But he takes a more expansive and forgiving view.
 His “Other does what you would do” ethos comes naturally to him.
 He rarely criticizes anything, and then with balance, self-deprecation, and humility.

 Mostly, however, my occasional fits of rage these days are practical and self-interested.
 I fear that some person or persons will try to assassinate Vassal and/or me, and perhaps succeed.
 I do not want that to happen.
 I want to stay alive.
-I refuse to die like a saint amid rising flames, fervently whispering “Other does . . .” to myself; or crying out those words so that they resound across my Calvary.
+I refuse to die like a saint amid rising flames, fervently whispering “Other does . . .” to myself; or crying those words aloud so that they resound across my Calvary.
 I do not wish to be, in Vassal’s phrase, a martyr to no cause.
 The “Other does” maxim may encourage understanding of other people as well as of one’s self, but it does not incline me to welcome any fighters—be they ragtag or regular, solitary nutcases or global alliance—who may take up weapons and come gunning for Vassal and me.

 Probably, of course, as usual, my worry is ado about nothing.
 As far as Vassal and I know, any threats to us are remote and will remain so—people setting fires online at most, not literally.
 With the help of our government defenders, we should survive anything anyone tries to do to us.

 Also, despite my concern for self-preservation, and the doubts I have voiced, I continue to believe that Vassal’s invention belongs where he has delivered it: into everyone’s hands.
 No doubt, for all the good it will do, it will contribute to an equivalent amount of violence, death, humiliation, enslavement, harassment, and other awfulness.
-At this hour, probably, some of that has already transpired, and more is happening now, and more is coming.
+At this hour, probably, some of that has already transpired, and more is happening right now, and more is coming soon.
 That may impose a high cost upon Vassal and me, possibly including our deaths.
 Even so, I am glad that he has spread his device across the planet.
-On balance, despite my ups and downs, I expect to remain glad, too.
+On balance, despite my ups and downs, I expect to remain glad.
 Let come what will.

 I am still leaning back in the couch, not writing.
 My laptop remains closed on the table.
 Beside it, Vassal is still busy at his, watching things online.